 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Thorne are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Thorne include: Thorn, Thorne and others.

 Some of the Thorne family moved to Ireland, but this topic is not covered in this excerpt.
-Another 107 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Thorne or a variant listed above:

-Thorne Settlers in the United States in the 17th Century
+Thorne Settlers in United States in the 17th Century

-Thorne Settlers in the United States in the 18th Century
+Thorne Settlers in United States in the 18th Century

-Thorne Settlers in the United States in the 19th Century
+Thorne Settlers in United States in the 19th Century

 The Thorne Family Crest was acquired from the Houseofnames.com archives.
 The Thorne Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.